 The alarm clock rings.
 It’s time to get up and go to work.
 When you think about the day ahead, do you feel energised or deflated?
 Do you want to get up and seize the day or crawl under the duvet and hope that the day goes away?

-If you hate your job, the chances are you're doing the wrong thing.
-This isn't just bad for you in the here and now - it's bad for your long-term career prospects too.
-If you're not happy, you're not going to go the whole nine yards - which means that you'll be treading water.
-Your career will falter and stagnate.
+If you hate your job, the chances are you’re doing the wrong thing.
+This isn’t just bad for you in the here and now – it’s bad for your long-term career prospects too.
+If you’re not happy, you’re not going to go the whole nine yards – which means you’re treading water.
+Your career can only falter or stagnate.

 If you find yourself in a role that you’re not enjoying, what can you do?

 The first thing is to assess whether it’s the role that’s not right for you or the place that you’re working.
 Working within the wrong environment can seriously taint your enjoyment of a job – so separating your feelings for your role and those for your employer is an important assessment to make.
 If you change your role with the same employer, you could make matters worse still.
 If you decided you’re working for the wrong company, then rather than just ‘bail out’ looking for the nearest safe harbour, you should assess what attributes you’d like to see from an employer.
 Don’t leave finding the right employer to chance – understand yourself and research potential employers.
 Seek a place to work that is going to fit with your personality and needs.

 If you do find that you’re in the wrong role, then your task is harder.
 It’s time for some serious soul-searching and self-assessment to find out why you’re not doing something you love.
 It might be that you’re not far off where you’d like to be or it might be that you’re in completely the wrong job, or – in the worst case – the wrong industry.

 So, start by thinking about the industry you’re in.
 Since Blue Eskimo is focused on the learning and development industry, we’ll assume that you’re in the same industry.
 We can’t consider every scenario, but let’s think about some likely examples.